RSS Email

 All in all if I had the Palm Pixi Pre as my first smartphone I would be entirely pleased.

-Droid reviewed by Rob
+Droid analysed by Rob

 I got the chance to review the Droid by Motorola which was great because this is the phone I have been wanting to replace my Blackberry every since the Droid came out.
 The first thing you have to do to setup the Driod is sign up for a Google Email Account (Gmail) if you do not have one already.
 This was a pretty simple step then you need to set up your email accounts and that is pretty much all of the setup that is needed.